Skip to main content

 • onClassification and onRetrieval are hooks for consumers that want lightweight runtime integration without reading the full event stream.

-• router.getCorpusStats() returns a QueryRouterCorpusStats snapshot with configured path count, loaded chunk/topic/source counts, whether retrieval is running in vector+keyword-fallback or keyword-only mode, the embedding health field embeddingStatus, and the runtime-truth fields graphRuntimeMode, rerankRuntimeMode, and deepResearchRuntimeMode.
+• router.getCorpusStats() returns a QueryRouterCorpusStats snapshot with configured path count, loaded chunk/topic/source counts, live bundled platform-knowledge category counts, whether retrieval is running in vector+keyword-fallback or keyword-only mode, the embedding health field embeddingStatus, and the runtime-truth fields graphRuntimeMode, rerankRuntimeMode, and deepResearchRuntimeMode.

 • embeddingStatus: 'active' means the vector index initialized successfully, 'disabled-no-key' means init stayed keyword-only because no embedding credential was available, and 'failed-init' means embedding bootstrap was attempted but failed and the router fell back to keyword-only mode.